Concursive/concoursesuitecrm-community/pref/cfs/source/readme.txt

 This time you should end up with a .war file.

 Before using the .war file, you must install the database using ant.
 All of the source SQL scripts have been included.
+If you are using Daffodil DB then you do not need an existing database.
+If you are using a database server, then you must create a centric_crm database before installing the database.

-Make sure you either create a database in PostgreSQL or MS SQL, configure the build.properties file accordingly, then execute ant with:
+To create the database schema and install the default data, edit the build.properties file by uncommenting the database of choice, then execute ant
+with:

   $ ant installdb

 Ant will ask for the database name, and use the URL and driver from the build.properties file.
 The database will be fully created.

+Daffodil DB requires additional steps.

+  $ ant installdb2
+  $ ant installdb3

 Now you can drop the Tomcat .war in place and begin the web-based configuration steps of Centric CRM.